mdCATH: A Large-Scale MD Dataset for Data-Driven Computational Biophysics: Acknowledgements

 \section{Acknowledgements}

 AM is financially supported by Generalitat de Catalunya's Agency for Management of University and Research Grants (AGAUR) PhD grant FI-1-00278 and PID2020-116564GB-I00 has been funded by MCIN / AEI / 10.13039/501100011033.
-TG acknowledges funding from the Spoke 7 of the National Centre for HPC, Big Data and Quantum Computing (CN00000013) and from the PRIN 2022 (BioCat4BioPol) from the Ministero dell'Università e Ricerca, funded by the European Union~--~NextGenerationEU.
+TG acknowledges financial support from the Spoke 7 of the National Centre for HPC, Big Data and Quantum Computing (Centro Nazionale 01 – CN0000013), funded by the European Union -- NextGenerationEU, Mission 4, Component 2, Investment line 1.4, CUP B93C22000620006; from the PRIN 2022 (BioCat4BioPol) from the Ministero dell'Università e Ricerca, funded by the European Union -- NextGenerationEU, Mission 4 Component C2, CUP B53D23015140006; and from the project InvAt-Invecchiamento Attivo e in Salute (FOE 2022) CUP B53C22010140001.
 We thank the volunteers of GPUGRID.net for donating computing time for the simulations.
+Research reported in this publication was partially supported by the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health under award number R01GM140090.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.